deepskystacker/DSS/Installers/README.txt

+Welcome to DeepSkyStacker 4.2.3

+The main changes in this release are:

+1. The stacking settings dialog width has been increased to reduce or eliminate the need to scroll the tabs.

+2. Add .rw2 to list of RAW file extensions.

+3. Change the colour scheme for DeepSkyStacker Live to make it more "night vision" friendly.

+4. Recognise and use GAIN values in FITS file from CMOS/CCD cameras in a manner similar to how ISO is handled for matching darks, lights etc..
+Please note this is not the same as EGAIN (e-/ADU).
+It refers to the camera's scaling of EGAIN.

+5. Update help files and add a new Dutch version of the help.

+6. Provide the option to perform NO White Balance processing at all (requested by Ivo Jager for StarTools).

+7. Apply White Balance scaling factors from the RAW/DDP settings dialogue before we scale the image data rather than after.
+This should prevent the scaling from causing burn-out images which it could do previously.

+8. Fix for issue #43 - the stacking method "Average" wasn't always reported in the recap html file.

 Welcome to DeepSkyStacker 4.2.2

 This release is all about performance, though other areas have been enhanced as well.
 The main changes since 4.2.1 are: